| Hola Alberto y Corrala, En Nature apareció hace ya algún tiempo una carta sobre una encuesta

 study for an up-to-date comparison of the religious beliefs of "greater"

+and "lesser" scientists.
 Our chosen group of "greater" scientists were members of the National

 Academy of Sciences (NAS).
 Our survey found near universal rejection of